-This document combines regulations for licensure with those for accrediting and approving teacher preparation programs.
 In Kansas, the ultimate purpose of program approval is to guarantee that all graduates meet minimum teaching qualifications as established by the State Board of Education.
 Under the approved program approach to licensure, an accredited teacher education institution submits its program for approval to the State Board of Education which is the approving agency as authorized by Article 6, Section 2(a) of the Kansas Constitution.
 Once the program is approved, the graduates of the program are eligible to be licensed to teach in Kansas elementary, middle or secondary schools, provided the applicant meets the requirements established by these regulations.

-This handbook is provided as a service to the education personnel of Kansas.
-It is intended to give direction to those who are in charge of teacher education programs and those who employ the program graduates to educate the children and youth of our state.
+This handbook is intended to give direction to those who are in charge of educator preparation programs and those who employ the program graduates to educate the children and youth of our state.